Legal guidance,

 4. Scope of Services

-The clinic provides legal information, guidance, and support focused on domestic violence matters, including protection orders, divorce, maintenance, harassment, and care or contact of children.
+The clinic provides legal information, guidance, and support focused on the following matters: parenting plans, divorce matters, child and spousal maintenance, harassment, protection orders, domestic violence, stalking, digital abuse, and cybercrime.
 Services do not constitute formal legal representation or the establishment of an attorney client relationship.

 5. Confidentiality